langenhagen/explore-with-dmenu/README.md

 ## TODO
-- make it work with absolute paths in the array `choices`
 - make it work with Web URLs in the array `choices`.
 At least, `xdg-open` can handle URLs
 - make the script take a custom rc-file as a command line option
 - print "usage" string, when `-h`, `--help` or wrong parameters are handed in